andyfry/goals/README.md

-goals add "Medition"            ( Add a new Goal to Tomorrow) *Not Supported Yet* goals add "Medition" --today    ( Add a new Goal to Today) *Not Supported Yet* goals done 1                    ( Mark the first goal done for Today ) goals done 3 --yesterday        ( Mark the third goal done for Yesterday ) goals done 1 --undo             ( Unmark the first goal done for Today ) goals stats                     ( Show Stats ) goals watch                     ( Listen for changes to the goals file )
+goals add "Medition"            ( Add a new Goal to Tomorrow) *Not Supported Yet* goals add "Medition" --today    ( Add a new Goal to Today) *Not Supported Yet* goals done 1                    ( Mark the first goal done for Today ) goals done 3 --yesterday        ( Mark the third goal done for Yesterday ) *Not Supported Yet* goals done 1 --undo             ( Unmark the first goal done for Today ) goals stats                     ( Show Stats ) goals watch                     ( Listen for changes to the goals file )